Obama, former presidents rally around George W. Bush as library opens

 Clinton, a Democrat, said he considered asking Bush to do a similar painting of him, but then thought better of it.

 George H.W.
-Bush, 88 and in a wheelchair, had a health scare in December.
+Bush, 88 and in a wheelchair, had a health scare last December.
 But on Thursday he joined the other former presidents and their wives onstage, and spoke briefly.

 "We're glad to be here," he said in a shaky voice.
 "God bless America."